Fun and free things to do in Paris

 You can spend close to the entire day here, exploring the lavish rooms and opulent hallways.

-Visit the Palace of Versailles with convenient shuttle bus transfers with Klook.
+Visit the Palace of Versailles and book tickets with Klook.

 6. Watch a movie at an old arthouse cinema

 Image credit: @kikopost